RobustRoundRobin/RRR/EIP-rororo.md

     -- 5.2 endorsment protocol

-In the top -> genesis traversal of the branch identities are marked active or not based on finding {Confirm} messages which refer to them.
+In the top -> genesis traversal of the branch identities are marked active or not based on finding {Confirm} messages which are *sent* by them.

-The 'age' of an identity is the number of rounds since it last created a block.
+The 'age' of an identity is the number of rounds since it last created a block or since its enrolment which ever is later.
 The Intent portion identifies the creator of the block and the round the Intent belongs too.